Welcome! I'm so glad you're here.

 Non-Profits We Support

-The profits from Southern Belle candle will be donated to Bridges, a non-profit in Nashville, TN that serves over 207,000 families living with hearing loss.
+A portion of the profits are donated to Bridges, a non-profit in Nashville, TN that serves over 207,000 families living with hearing loss.
 They provide education, outreach, case management, interpretation services, and so much more.

-Why this candle?
+Why this cause?
 My daughter was born in 2016 and never passed a hearing test.
 After months and multiple hearing tests, it was determined that she has a genetic and permanent hearing loss.
-Right now it is moderate-severe, but there is a chance that in the future she could lose all of her hearing.
-When I created the candle Southern Belle, I thought of her.
-The perfect amount of sweet mixed with the subtleties of spring flowers.
-She is a happy toddler and the most adorable little Southern girl a mama could ask for.
+Right now it is moderate-severe, and she is losing her hearing as time passes.
+She is a happy toddler and the most adorable little girl a mama could ask for.

 Interview with Heritage Ways